Joeshmoe03/ASL-classification/README.md

 ## **Setup Instructions**

+**NOTE**: While I would love to provide a docker container, it is impossible to do with a HPC due to security concerns with root priviledge ([read more about it here](https://waterprogramming.wordpress.com/2022/05/25/containerizing-your-code-for-hpc-docker-singularity/)).
+Instead, you will have to set up your own environment.

 1. Clone the repository.
 2. Visit [this Kaggle page](https://www.kaggle.com/datasets/grassknoted/asl-alphabet), download the dataset, and extract the data into a folder you must name /data/. **WARNING**: please ensure that you clear enough space (several GBs).
 The dataset will be quite large.
 It should look like this when you are done: